 3.7 Client-side Application

-The General client-side stack is written in a combination of JavaScript, html, css files, and can be set up using various web development framework such as React, Vite, Angular, Vue, etc. For this project we will be using Vite as our framework, which can be imported using the “npm” command.
+The General client-side stack is written in a combination of JavaScript, html, css files, and can be set up using various web development frameworks such as React, Vite, Angular, Vue, etc. For this project we will be using Vite as our framework, which can be imported using the “npm” command.